Melvin Purvis: The Factor case

 As Special Agent in Charge at the Chicago office, Purvis investigated John Factor's kidnapping.
 It happened July 1, 1933, as Factor was returning home from an evening of gambling with friends near Elkhorn, Wisconsin.
 The man convicted of kidnapping him, Roger Touhy, claimed Factor faked his own kidnapping to avoid extradition to the United Kingdom for fraud.
 The FBI believed Touhy chose Factor as a victim, because extradition would make Factor avoid help from the authorities.
 This is what he had done when his son had been previously kidnapped.
 Factor's own kidnapping was reported, however; thus, the FBI was required to investigate.
 He was released after 11 days of captivity, burned and beaten.
 He remembered the face of his abductor, the voices of his captors and environmental details.
 The house where he was held was found, and from there, investigators tracked back to the Touhy gang.
 The gang had been arrested the day of Factor's release, their car filled with guns and the equipment used to tie kidnap victims in that era: linen strips and tough window sash cord.
 With the permission of Elkhorn's law enforcement, agents brought the gang to Purvis in Chicago without an extradition order.
 Roger Touhy was convicted of the kidnapping and lost on appeal before the Supreme Court of Illinois.

 John Dillinger

-John Dilllinger was already a convicted felon, paroled on May 22, 1933, when he robbed a bank in New Carlisle, Ohio, on June 10 that year.
+John Dillinger was already a convicted felon, paroled on May 22, 1933, when he robbed a bank in New Carlisle, Ohio, on June 10 that year.
 By March 3, 1934, he formed a gang and robbed ten banks.
 None of these were federal crimes; it was not until Dillinger drove a car across a state boundary that the FBI could get involved in the hunt for him.